awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-integration.md

  `AWS`: for integrating the route or method request with an AWS service action, including the Lambda function\-invoking action\.
 With the Lambda function\-invoking action, this is referred to as the Lambda custom integration\.
 With any other AWS service action, this is known as AWS integration\.
 Supported only for WebSocket APIs\.
  `AWS_PROXY`: for integrating the route or method request with the Lambda function\-invoking action with the client request passed through as\-is\.
 This integration is also referred to as Lambda proxy integration\.
  `HTTP`: for integrating the route or method request with an HTTP endpoint\.
 This integration is also referred to as the HTTP custom integration\.
 Supported only for WebSocket APIs\.
- `HTTP_PROXY`: for integrating route or method request with an HTTP endpoint, with the client request passed through as\-is\.
+ `HTTP_PROXY`: for integrating the route or method request with an HTTP endpoint, with the client request passed through as\-is\.
 This is also referred to as HTTP proxy integration\.
+For HTTP API private integrations, use an `HTTP_PROXY` integration\.
  `MOCK`: for integrating the route or method request with API Gateway as a "loopback" endpoint without invoking any backend\.
 Supported only for WebSocket APIs\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IntegrationUri`  <a name="cfn-apigatewayv2-integration-integrationuri"></a>
-For a Lambda proxy integration, this is the URI of the Lambda function\.
+For a Lambda integration, specify the URI of a Lambda function\.
+For an HTTP integration, specify a fully\-qualified URL\.
+For an HTTP API private integration, specify the ARN of an Application Load Balancer listener, Network Load Balancer listener, or AWS Cloud Map service\.
+If you specify the ARN of an AWS Cloud Map service, API Gateway uses `DiscoverInstances` to identify resources\.
+You can use query parameters to target specific resources\.
+To learn more, see [DiscoverInstances](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html)\.
+For private integrations, all resources must be owned by the same AWS account\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)